PacificBiosciences/pb-CpG-tools/README.md

 # pb-CpG-tools
 A collection of tools for the analysis of CpG/5mC data from PacBio HiFi reads.
+To use these tools, the HiFi reads should already contain 5mC base modification tags, generated on-instrument or by using [primrose](https://github.com/PacificBiosciences/primrose).

 ## Available Tools
 - `aligned_bam_to_cpg_scores.py`: Obtain a list of CpG/5mC sites and modification probabilities from a BAM file of HiFi reads aligned to a reference genome.

 ## Requirements